Skip to content

 Speakers

-Hayley Lewis captured the hearts of Australians by winning five Gold Medals at the 1990 Auckland Commonwealth Games at the age of 15.
-A year later, she went on to become one of Australia’s youngest ever World Champions by winning the 200m freestyle at the Perth World Championships.
+At the age of 15 years old, Hayley captured the hearts of Australians by winning five gold medals at the 1990 Auckland Commonwealth Games.
+A year later, she made history as one of Australia’s youngest ever World Champion, winning the 200m freestyle at the Perth World Championships.

-In 1992, at her first Olympics, Hayley brought home a silver and a bronze followed by more medals at the '93 Pan Pacs, the '94 Commonwealth Games, the '95 World Championships and the '96 Atlanta Olympics.
+In 1992 at her first Olympics, Hayley brought home a silver and a bronze followed by more medals at the '93 Pan Pacific Championships, the '94 Commonwealth Games, the '95 World Championships and the '96 Atlanta Olympics.
 After a short break, she returned to swimming in 1999 and achieved her goal of making the 2000 Olympic team, as well as the 2001 World Championship team.

 David BurroughsDave Burroughs is the Principal Psychologist of Australian Psychological Services and Chief Mental Health Officer for Westpac Group.
 He has a 20-year international career as a strategist, consultant and psychologist working across multiple industries.